 To learn more and read the full report for the first wave, visit ‘Our Digital Futures’ at Aurecon.

-John Hainsworth is Aurecon's Digital Leader for Built Environment.
+John Hainsworth is Aurecon's former Digital Leader for Built Environment.
 He has over 30 years of experience and is widely recognised as a digital delivery pioneer.

 This article was originally published on LinkedIn Pulse as 'The promise of ‘digital’ won't be achieved by doing things the way we've always done things.' by John Hainsworth.